MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-getting-started/includes/2-customer-narrative.md

 *Figure 3: A balance of speed and control.*

 The retail innovation team is a division of the company's IT team.
-It's led by Tailwind Traders' chief information officer (CIO).
+It's led by Tailwind Traders' Chief Information Officer (CIO).
 E-commerce and innovation are just the beginning of the company's technical capability, and they're a small portion of the overall IT spend.
-The company supports 3,500 employees, and less than 100 are dedicated to IT.
+The company supports 3,500 employees, and fewer than 100 are dedicated to IT.
 The innovation team consists of only 20 employees who are mostly developers.

 Beyond core innovation, the IT team supports the following types of technologies: